mikeboharsik/g3100-helper/README.md

+# What
+Facilitates programmatic interactions with the Verizon Fios G3100 Internet router

 # Why
 I hate using the UI to access my router information and there are situations where programmatic access is desirable.